trambarhq/mark-gor/README.md

 ## Server-side parsing

 Parsing Markdown takes time.
 You can make your web application feels more responsive by parsing the text on the server side and caching the result.
-Mark-Gor provides the class `JsonRenderer`, which produces an object containing arguments to `React.createElement()`.
+Mark-Gor provides the class `JsonRenderer`.
+It produces an object containing arguments to `React.createElement()`.
 On the client side, you just need to create the elements through a simple recursive function:

 Server-side code: